joelouthan/theologic.us/content/posts/home-devos-luke/2020/2020-07-16-family-devos-luke6-20-26.md

 ---
-title: 'Luke 6:20-26 What Does The Lord Give?'
+title: '🏠 Luke 6:20-26 What Does The Lord Give?'
 author: Joseph Louthan
 publishDate: 2020-07-16T06:00:00-06:00
 url: /home-devotions/2020-07-16-home-devotions-luke/